Dr. Emer MacSweeney

 Adults with autism see, feel and hear the world in a unique way and this is something which nobody would ever want to change.
 However, sometimes adults with autism can find certain social situations challenging, at varying degrees.
 Whilst some individuals are content and very adept at managing these situations, others struggle and seek help and support.

 Re:Cognition Health is currently providing an opportunity for individuals who would like help to manage certain social and communication challenges, such as better control of socialisation, anxiety, stress and aggression.
-This opportunity is provided through a new clinical study called V1ADUCT.

 Speak to a member of our teamContact Us